Last Updated on March 29, 2021

-My number one choice of beaches in Port Douglas has to go to the wonderfully (and incorrectly) named Four Mile beach!
-The beach is actually 4 kms long but was apparently names after a local family called Fourmile.
+The best beach in town is the wonderfully (and incorrectly) named Four Mile beach!
+The beach is actually 4 kms long but was apparently named after a local family called Fourmile.

-The beach is flat and spacious and easily accessible.
+The beach is flat and spacious and easily accessible and is one of Australia’s best beaches.
 There are signs for crocodiles at the beach so personally I wouldn’t swim but there were plenty of people in the water when we visited!

 The beach stretches from Island Point and ending at the rocky mangrove reef of the Mowbray River.